willclarkson/lsstScratchWIC/README.md

 metrics, or if you want to replicate someone else's shared work before extending it to your own use-case.

-There is also an output directory data/fomOutputs - however I recommend you test somewhere else first before making that your output directory since it's part of the repository.
+This repository does have an output directory data/fomOutputs in which Figure-of-Meric outputs might go.
+However I recommend you test somewhere else first before making that your output directory since it's part of the repository.

 ### Handling the OpSim runs ###